Samtechies/Data-Jobs-Power-BI-Visualization/README.md

 - Visualization: Stacked Bar Chart
 - Purpose: Compares the average salaries of various job titles within the data profession.

-##  📂 File Structure
-.
-├── PowerBI_Project.pbix   # Power BI file with the project report ├── README.md              # Project documentation
-├── Images/                # Screenshots of the dashboard └── Data/                  # Raw dataset used for analysis

 ## 🛠️ Tools Used
 Power BI Desktop: For creating and designing visualizations.
 Data Source: Excel